canSAS-org/NXcanSAS_examples/README.md

 * 1d_standard/
 * canSAS2012_examples/

- Examples in other directories are not guaranteed to conform.
+Examples in the `others` directory are not guaranteed to conform to the NXcanSAS standard.

 ## NXcanSAS: a NeXus application definition
 The NXcanSAS application definition was ratified by the NIAC at their 2016 meeting and is now part of the NeXus standard.

-## Recommendation
+## File validation
 It is recommended that any NXcanSAS example data file deposited here be checked using a validation tool called
 **punx** (Python Utilities for NeXus).